CavernCrawlers/CavernCrawlers.github.io/Mage.md

 - **Armor Training**: None
 - **Weapon Training**: Light and Medium weapons from any 2 groups.

+## Equipment
+- a Mage's Pack or Explorer's Pack
+- 4d6sp

 ## Class Abilities
 ### Exhausting Magic
 If you fail an **Invocation** check, you may increase the check total by +3 per level of **Exhaustion** gained.